-Club members also provide weekly flower arrangements for the front desk at the library.
+Club members also provide weekly flower arrangements for the Lincoln Public Library’s front desk.

-The Club sponsors town-wide workshops, from encouraging native habitats and plant propagation to flower arranging and veggie gardening.
+The Club sponsors town-wide workshops that range from encouraging native habitats and plant propagation to flower arranging and veggie gardening.

 Club members carpool for horticultural outings to seasonal destinations.
 Some of the recent ones the club visited are Blithewold, Garden in the Woods, Bedrock Gardens, Fuller Gardens, and the greenhouses at Isabella Stewart Gardner Museum.

 The Club holds a plant sale every other May.
 Members donate perennials and shrubs from their gardens, sold along with annuals and vegetable seedlings.
-Members of the Club are on hand to give advice and share gardening tips.
+Club members man the sale and are available to give advice and share gardening tips.

 On alternate years, the Club holds a special event aimed at raising funds for its community service activities.